 After an energising lunch at a vegetarian/vegan restaurant called ‘Real Food‘ on Orchard Road, which was absolutely delicious by the way, we took the MRT from Dhoby Ghaut Station to City Hall, where we began our little walking adventure.
 First, we came across a beautiful War Memorial, before finally reaching the bustling Merlion Park.
 I was so blown away by how picturesque the skyline was of Singapore’s Marina Bay Sands and Ferris Wheel among the surrounding buildings, that I had temporarily forgotten about how sweaty I was.
 Walking along the bridge was just magical, and then we reached the Merlion statue at last- only to see that it was under construction.
 But that’s okay, because there was still a miniature version of it nearby and I still couldn’t get over the amazing skyline view.

 We continued to walk around the bank of Marina Bay, and after resting for a short while inside a shopping mall nearby, we reached the entrance of Gardens By The Bay.
 Entry is free, however we wanted to take a look inside the Flower Dome and Cloud Forest, so we paid S$28 for those tickets at a counter and also S$4 for a short cart ride from the entrance to the Domes.
-I recommend pre-purchasing a ticket on Klook instead for more convenience.
+I recommend pre-purchasing a ticket on Klook instead for more convenience (and by using this link, you can get $5 AUD off your ticket! 🙂 ).
 Needless to say, I was left speechless by how extraordinarily amazing both Domes were in their own unique way.
 The design and beauty was breath-taking; especially the waterfall inside the Cloud Forest, and just how these Domes came to be was incomprehensible to me.
 Further, the SuperTree Grove Walk yet again blew me away with its creative design and views of Singapore from the short bridge.
 It was well worth the extra S$8 ticket, and I can only imagine how cool it would it be to be there at night.
 I can definitely see now, why the Gardens By The Bay is a must-visit in Singapore.